joaocsousa/best_shopping/README.md

 ## Description

-BestShopping is a project that intends to allow its users to compare prices between two major Portuguese hipermarkets, [Jumbo](http://www.jumbo.pt/) and [Continente](http://www.continente.pt/).
+BestShopping is a project that intends to allow its users to compare prices between two major Portuguese hypermarkets, [Jumbo](http://www.jumbo.pt/) and [Continente](http://www.continente.pt/).
 This project involves a backend API and a frontend Android application.

 ### Backend API
 To serve the Android application, two things were necessary: